marius00/iagd/README.md

 Such as: If the stash is open, the player position, if cloud saving is enabled.
 The goal is to ensure that it is indeed safe to transfer items, before any item transfers are attempted by IA.

+Messages are passed from the C++ dll via WINAPI SendMessage, IA is listening for these messages using a window created with a specific class name.

 ## Item Searches
 Item searches are done for owned items, recipe items*, buddy items* and augments*.